shilozzz/blockchain/README.md

 A simplified decentralized lending protocol allowing users to deposit ETH into a liquidity pool and borrow against it.
 Inspired by DeFi protocols like Aave and Compound (simplified architecture).

+4. Property Registry :
+A decentralized smart contract system for recording and verifying property ownership on the blockchain, enabling transparent and tamper-proof land records.

 ---

 🛠 Tech Stack